-In the 1990 movie, Mr. Destiny, Larry Burrows (played by James Belushi) blames all of his life’s misery on the fact that he struck out during a key moment of his state high school baseball championship game 20 years earlier.
+In the 1990 movie, Mr. Destiny, Larry Burrows (played by James Belushi) blames all of his life’s misery on the fact that he struck out during a crucial moment of his state high school baseball championship game 20 years earlier.
 Every day, Larry wishes he had done differently and hit that baseball.

 Larry leaves the bar, walks home to discover that he no longer lives in the small unfinished house that he shared with his supportive wife, Ellen (Linda Hamilton).
 Mike re-appears as a taxi driver and drives him to his new palatial mansion in the exclusive part of the city, explaining that he did, in fact, hit the last pitch and won the championship.

 A highly skeptical Mike then walks into his mansion as his butler welcomes him.
 He’s delightfully shocked to get hugs and kisses from his “new” trophy wife and cute children (something he could not have with Ellen).
 He soon discovers that he’s now the president of his company and that he owns a collection of priceless luxury automobiles in his garage.
-That’s Larry’s new glamorous life as a rich and successful businessman.
+That’s Larry’s new glamorous life as a filthy rich and successful businessman.

 Do you often wonder what your life would have been if it spun the other direction?